Helix-Track/Core/README.md

 (test -e ./clone || wget https://raw.githubusercontent.com/Helix-Track/Core/main/clone -O clone) && chmod +x ./clone && ./clone
 ```

+*Note:* It is required to execute the script from empty directory where you whish to clone the HelixTrack project.

 ### Executing inititialisation scripts

 Tbd.